 Kiadis Pharma, in Amsterdam has presented positive one-year Phase II results for ATIR101 in graft-versus-host disease (GVHD).
 This is a severe complication where donor cells attack the patient after bone marrow transplantation, which is a common and effective treatment for multiple types of blood cancer.

 ATIR101, which has shown to decrease mortality in clinical trials, has Orphan Drug Designation by the EMA.
-This T-cell immunotherapy depletes alloreactive cells from the donor to minimize GVHD and eliminate the need of immune suppression while keeping functional T-cells kill any residual cancer cells and prevent relapse.
+This T-cell immunotherapy depletes alloreactive cells from the donor to minimize GVHD and eliminate the need of immune suppression while keeping functional T-cells to kill any residual cancer cells and prevent relapse.

 With two antibodies heading the list of top-selling biologicals, these large molecules are driving the shift from traditional, purely-chemical pharma to the era of biologicals.
 As expected, many companies presented data on cancer treatments that harness the power of antibodies.